|

 Dust mite allergy

-House dust mites are
+House dust mites are important because of

-important because of the allergens they
+the allergens they excrete.
+When inhaled,

-excrete.
-When inhaled, the allergens can cause
+the allergens can cause asthma in the most extreme

-asthma in the most extreme case, or only rhinitis --
+case, or only rhinitis -- a stuffy, inflamed nose.

-a stuffy, inflamed nose.
-Dust mite allergen is
+Dust mite allergen is composed of mite fecal

-composed of mite fecal material and fragments of the
+material and fragments of the mites themselves.

-mites themselves.
-Obviously, individual people
+Obviously, individual people differ in their

-others a life-threatening asthma attack may occur
+life-threatening asthma attack may occur (see What

 Causes Dust Mite Allergy).

-Steps to treating
+Steps to treating dust mite allergy

-First a word of
+First a word of caution -- don't get

-caution -- don't get carried away with trying to
+carried away with trying to completely eliminate

-completely eliminate house dust mites from your
+house dust mites from your home.
+These mites

-home.
-These mites are, in many ways, a natural
+are, in many ways, a natural part of our indoor

-on reducing the impact of the allergy on your
+impact of the allergy on your life.

 |